-Driving Creek Railway: With 16,000kms of Australia’s rail lines under my (slightly maniacal) rail-enthusiastic belt, I recently conquered the formidable train infrastructure on New Zealand’s Coromandel peninsula: all 2.6kms of it.
+With 16,000kms of Australia’s rail lines under my (slightly maniacal) rail-enthusiastic belt, I recently conquered the formidable train infrastructure on New Zealand’s Coromandel peninsula: all 2.6kms of it.
+It’s Called Driving Creek Railway.

 But this 2.6km train journey has a story all its own; one of art, conservation, and engineering.

-Coromandel is the nearest town to Mana Retreat; about 20kms away.
+Coromandel town is the nearest town to Mana Retreat (where I have been a part of their work exchange program).
 It isn’t exactly a bustling metropolis, but is a nice place to enjoy a latte or ice cream, a seafood lunch, and browse the half a dozen tiny gallery-type stores.
 It’s full of character – and characters – and at the height of the tourist season during the Celtic Fair, this small town of 1,500 swells up to over 10,000.

 Driving Creek Railway’s Beginnings